Download

 Is SENVELGO oral solution as effective as an insulin?

 Yes.
-SENVELGO oral solution is at least as effective as insulin; in the European field trials where SENVELGO oral solution and insulin were used side-by-side, veterinarians classified the diabetes of 81% of cats in the SENVELGO oral solution group and 64% of the insulin group as controlled.2,3,5
+SENVELGO oral solution is at least as effective as insulin; in the European field trial where SENVELGO oral solution and insulin were used side-by-side, veterinarians classified the diabetes of 81% of cats in the SENVELGO oral solution group and 64% of the insulin group as controlled.2,3,5

 How do I decide whether to prescribe SENVELGO oral solution or PROZINC® (protamine zinc recombinant human insulin)?